wilianAlbrecht/financial-indicators-api/README.md

 ### Recommended: Using System Environment Variables

 Using environment variables is the safest and cleanest way to configure your BRAPI token.
-This keeps your token out of the project files and prevents accidental exposure on GitHub.
+This keeps your token out of the project files and prevents accidental exposure on the internet.

 On Linux / macOS, run:
 ```